 /* * @(#)CallableStatement.java 1.47 04/05/18 * * Copyright 2004 Sun Microsystems, Inc. All rights reserved. * SUN PROPRIETARY/CONFIDENTIAL.
 Use is subject to license terms. */ package java.sql; import java.math.BigDecimal; import java.util.Calendar; /** * The interface used to execute SQL stored procedures.
 The JDBC API * provides a stored procedure SQL escape syntax that allows stored procedures * to be called in a standard way for all RDBMSs.
 This escape syntax has one * form that includes a result parameter and one that does not.
 If used, the result * parameter must be registered as an OUT parameter.
 The other parameters * can be used for input, output or both.
 Parameters are referred to * sequentially, by number, with the first parameter being 1. *

-* IN parameter values are set using the set
+* IN parameter values are set using the set methods inherited from

 * {@link PreparedStatement}.
 The type of all OUT parameters must be